 Even ghosts like to shop for a good cause — in this case, to support ending pet homelessness.
 Volunteers report hangers sliding on the clothes racks during after-hours shopping sprees.

 5. Highway 26 Overpass (Junction between Highway 26 and 101)

 On your way out of town, beware.
 Drivers tell the story of a man jumping in the back of pickup trucks, pounding on the truck cabs and then disappearing, leaving behind bloodied bandages.
 Injured lumberjack, escaped mental patient or still-on-the-run Sasquatch?
 You be the judge.

 Do you have a ghostly Seaside experience?
-Tell us your spooky story in the comments below.
+Email us your spooky story at email@example.com.